 In the professional wine world the definition is something like this:

-And then there’s a vast spectrum of grey area in between considering wines can range from <0.5% all the way to 16+%.
+And then there’s a vast spectrum of grey area in between considering wines can range from <0.5% all the way to 16+% (damn that’s sweet stuff!)
 That’s when you’ll hear the words “off-dry”, “medium sweet” or the like.
-This is most common among white whites more than reds.
+This is most prevalent among white whites more than reds.

 Left over sugar or “residual sugar” is the presence of excess sugar left over from fermentation which can give a “sweet” taste.
 This is the standard definition used and followed by wine professionals.
 Easy enough, right?
 Not exactly.
 There are plenty of dry wines that give the impression of sweetness even when there’s no sugar present due to the amount of alcohol, tannins, acids and glycerin.
 So what one person might call “sweet” is not technically sweet at all – at least not by definition.